-Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Bio Mom Of Zahara Begs
+Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Begs Zahara’s Biological Mom

 “He pulled a dagger, put one hand on my mouth, so that I could not scream.
 He then raped me and disappeared,” the biological mother of Angelina Jolie’s daughter said when recounting her rape, E!
 News reports.

-She initially kept her baby girl but was too sick after the birth and too poor, to care for her properly.
+She initially kept her baby girl but was too sick following the birth and too poor to properly care for her.
 She faced great difficulty providing food and medical care for the baby and eventually ran away, leaving the infant with her mother, Almaz Elfneh.

 “My baby was on the verge of death.
 She became malnourished and was even unable to cry,” Mentewab said.
 “I was desperate and decided to run away, rather than see my child dying.”

-Lebiso said she dreams of one day meeting her daughter, but for now, would settle for Angelina Jolie allowing some type of contact so the little girl would know she did have a biological mother who loved her, the Daily Mail reports.
+Lebiso said she dreams of one day meeting her daughter, but for now, she would settle for Angelina Jolie allowing some type of contact so the little girl would know she did have a biological mother who loved her, the Daily Mail reports.

 ‘Please just let me speak to my daughter’– #AngelinaJolie Ι ‘s adopted daughter’s mum… https://t.co/Q0YPYfYwbo @AngeelinaJoIie #Ethiopia